f5devcentral/xchaazdemoguide/README.rst

 Creating vK8s cluster
 *********************

 At this point, our edge site for the HA Database deployment is ready.
 Now create the vK8s cluster.
-Select both virtual sites (one on CE and one on RE) by using the corresponding label: the one created earlier and the <code>ves-io-shared/ves-io-all-res</code>.
-The <code>all-res</code> one will be used for the deployment of workloads on all RE’s.
+Select both virtual sites (one on CE and one on RE) by using the corresponding label: the one created earlier and the *ves-io-shared/ves-io-all-res*.
+The *all-res* one will be used for the deployment of workloads on all RE’s.

 Navigate to the Virtual K8s and click the **Add Virtual K8s** button to create a vK8s object.